- I am on sabbatical leave May 2022 through August 2023

 - a tutorial on three novels by Christ Wolf (2018)

-- much action 2017-2021 in the radically re-imagined Humanities Program I lead as the E. Craig Wall, Jr., Distunguished Teaching Professor in the Humanities from 2017 through 2021
+- much action 2017-2021 in the radically re-imagined Humanities Program I lead as the E. Craig Wall, Jr., Distinguished Teaching Professor in the Humanities from 2017 through 2021

 about the images